-This corridor is a 12 mile, forested linear park with a rugged, steep coastline interrupted by small sand beaches.
-The corridor offers numerous attractions: admire the 300-year old Sitka spruce trees, gaze at the amazing Arch Rock and Natural Bridges, and walk the 27 miles of Oregon Coast Trail that weave through giant forests.
+This corridor is a 12-mile, forested linear park with a rugged, steep coastline interrupted by small sand beaches.
+This park was named in honor of Samuel H. Boardman, the first Oregon Parks superintendent.
+He and others of his generation felt this shining coastline should be saved for the public.
+What gems they gave us: admire the 300-year old sitka spruce trees, gaze at the amazing Arch Rock and Natural Bridges, and walk the 27 miles of Oregon Coast Trail that weave through the giant forests.

-Seaside prairies, spectacular vistas, secluded cove beaches, rugged cliffs and forested sea stacks come one after the other at this park.
-Visit old mining sites.
-Stand and ponder the old shell middens and wonder what it was like to live in a native American village by the Pacific Ocean.
+Seaside prairies, spectacular vistas, secluded cove beaches, rugged cliffs and forested sea stacks come one after the other throughout this park.
+Stand and ponder the old shell middens and wonder what it was like to live in a Native American village by the Pacific Ocean.